 - a.
-Establish clear mechanisms for an enabling environment for NGOs to share their knowledge and expertise, in order to complement and facilitate government's work, for example through multi-sectoral road safety commissions. - b.
+Establish clear mechanisms for an enabling environment for NGOs to share their knowledge and expertise, in order to complement and facilitate government's work, for example through multi-sectoral road safety commissions or cell or as members of national committees, fora, or platforms. - b.
 Facilitate specific protocols for engagement between civil society and international road safety platforms, such as the Asia-Pacific Road Safety Observatory, ASEAN Road Safety Center, and South Asia Association for Regional Cooperation (SAARC).